Dr. Andrew Wilkins

-Our greatest strength is often found in the process of healing our greatest wound.
+Our greatest strength is found in healing our greatest wound.

 I live by the philosophy that